top of page

 Regional Breakdown

 Cruise tourism reaches almost every region of New Zealand.
-As the country’s primary cruise gateway and turnaround port, Auckland represents the lion’s share of cruise tourism in New Zealand.
-Otago is the second most significant cruise region, followed by Canterbury, Bay of Plenty and Wellington.
+As the country's primary cruise gateway and turnaround port, Auckland represents the biggest share of cruise tourism in New Zealand.
+Canterbury is the second most significant cruise region, followed by the Bay of Plenty, Otago, Fiordland and Wellington.

 Elevates Sales of Regional Produce